farirpgs/fari-games/_games/charge-rpg.md

 - you like when your character starts competent and gradually becomes more flexible
 - you liked playing Fate or Forged in the Dark games

-[GAME_NAME] also brings new interesting ideas to the table.
+Charge also brings new interesting ideas to the table.
 Things like a new flexible progression framework and new mechanics to make players want to interact with the world instead of saying still on the back-seat to see when is the best moment to act.

 We hope you have fun with this, because we sure had fun writing it and playing it.

-Now, let us go over what you need to play [GAME_NAME]!
+Now, let us go over what you need to play Charge!

 # What You Need To Play | Power Your Story Telling

-To play [GAME_NAME], you will need:
+To play Charge, you will need:

 - Copies of the [Charge RPG Character Sheet](https://www.notion.so/Charge-RPG-Character-Sheet-93a432d8db7c4642a1a344b34cc40f88)
 - A pile of index cards